 - After 3 hours, assemble 2 bowls, one with extra flour, and one with water.
 The dough will still be sticky.
 Separate the dough into 6 equal portions and lightly roll each one in the bowl of extra flour to keep them from sticking to each other.

 - Shape the naan.
-Using a rolling pin, roll each piece of dough into a oval shape.
-It should be 8 to 9-inches long, 4-inches wide at its widest point and about 1/4-inch thick.
+Using a rolling pin, roll each piece of dough into a circle.
+It should be about ¼-inch thick.
 Repeat this method with the rest of the dough.

 - Warm a large cast-iron skillet over high heat until it's nearly smoking.
 Make sure you have a lid large enough to fit the skillet and have a bowl of melted butter at the ready.

 - Dampen your hands in the bowl of water and pick up one of your naans, flip-flopping it from one hand to the other to lightly dampen it.
 Gently lay it in the skillet and set your timer for 1 minute.
 The dough should start to bubble.